 - Growing conditions: Nutsedge thrives in moist areas with poor drainage.

-As turf consultants we’ve done our research and are sharing it with you:
+As turf consultants we’ve done our research:

 - The pros, cons, and price of each one.